Gbuomprisco/ngx-chips/README.md

 </tag-input>
 ```

-#### New Themes
+#### Built-in Themes
-If you don't like how the default theme looks, or you just need it to
-fit in a different design, you can choose 2 new themes: `dark` and `minimal`.
+If you don't like how the default theme looks, or you just need it to fit in a different design, you can choose 2 new themes: `dark` and `minimal`.

 ```html
 <tag-input [(ngModel)]='items' theme='minimal'></tag-input>
 <tag-input [(ngModel)]='items' theme='dark'></tag-input>
 ```

+You still don't like them?
+It's fine, read the next section.

 ## Customization